jonathansilva/8BallPool/README.md

 If you really want to publish, publish with another package name

+> After installing and opening the application, the Menu is displayed automatically
-> After installing and opening the app, shake your smartphone to display the menu
+> After clicking Close ( Fechar ) and want to display the Menu again, shake your smartphone

 The first hack for 8 Ball Pool, 100% brazilian